-In this work, we build upon prior research by Bouali et al.~\cite{Toward_Automated_UML_Assessment} which proposes an LLM-based grading pipeline for UML class diagrams using JSON representations.
-While their results are promising, the authors identify limitations related to parsing student output and the suitability for a proper \textit{human-in-the-loop} approach.
-Moreover, the evaluation focuses purely on diagram-level accuracy rather than individual grading criteria, which limits insight into the true performance of the pipeline as students may require per-criteria feedback.
-The analysis of LLMs additionally primarily focuses on proprietary models, which are not always feasible for universities, as data sensitivity and cost are a primary concern.
+In this work, we build upon prior work \cite{Toward_Automated_UML_Assessment}, which proposes an LLM-based grading pipeline for UML class diagrams using JSON representations.
+While the results are promising, the work identifies limitations in parsing student output and in the suitability of a proper \textit{human-in-the-loop} approach.
+Moreover, the evaluation focuses solely on diagram-level accuracy rather than on individual grading criteria, which limits insight into the pipeline's true performance, as students may require per-criterion feedback.
+The analysis of LLMs additionally primarily focuses on proprietary models, which are not always feasible for universities, as data sensitivity and cost are primary concerns.
 We address these limitations by improving the existing pipeline and advancing the performance and transparency of the LLM grading agent.
-Furthermore, we conduct a per-criteria analysis across multiple open source LLMs over 92 diagrams to better assess their suitability for future \textit{human-in-the-loop} usage.
+Furthermore, we conduct a per-criterion analysis across multiple open-source LLMs on 92 diagrams to better assess their suitability for future \textit{human-in-the-loop} use.